Ianaac27/Budget_Tracker/README.md

 Trilogy Education Services

-# Screenshots
+# Screenshot
-Here are mocks of the Budget Tracker.
+Here is a mock of the Budget Tracker.

 ![Budget_Tracker](public/screenshot.png)

 # Link
-Take a look at the live version through Heroku [here.](https://workout-tracker-ifc.herokuapp.com/)
+Take a look at the live version through Heroku [here.](https://budget-tracker-ifc.herokuapp.com/)